Your wedding photographer will often begin the day with bride getting-ready photos.

 If you’re getting ready at a home or an Airbnb, the best room for this is usually the living room.

-This causes the colored walls to reflect light back onto anything or anyone inside the room, making skin color shifts that may not look natural.
+Here’s why: When light comes in through a window, it bounces around inside the room, which causes the colored walls to reflect light back onto anything or anyone inside the room, making skin color shifts that may not look natural.

 Taking amazing photographs begins with having amazing light.

-The quality (which is often different than the quantity) of the light in the room will make or break your getting ready photographs.
+The quality (which is often different than the quantity) of the light in the room will make or break your getting-ready photographs.

 Here are a few things you can do to make sure your room has great light.